How It Works

 How Well It Works

 Capecitabine is an effective antitumor drug for many people.
 But the type and extent of a cancer determines how effectively this drug slows or stops the growth of cancer cells in the body.
-One study shows that treating stage III metastatic colon cancer with capecitabine after surgery is at least as effective as treating with fluorouracil plus leucovorin after surgery.
-People taking capecitabine had later and less severe side effects.1
+Studies show that treating colorectal cancer with capecitabine after surgery is at least as effective as treating with fluorouracil plus leucovorin after surgery, with fewer side effects.1

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)